 The study began with consumer research; qualitative groups were held in London, Manchester and Edinburgh, followed by a quantitative survey among a nationally representative sample of 8,958 UK adults.
 The findings informed ASI’s sponsorship of Good Money Week 2018, and later in the year their annual Investment Conference.
 In addition to promoting the benefits of sustainable investment, Good Money Week was focused on female empowerment.

 The second phase of research was among financial advisers, pension professionals and consultants.
 There were two main lines of inquiry: the perceived value of integrating ESG factors into the investment process; and attitudes to values-driven approaches, for example, ethical, sustainable, socially responsible and impact investment.
-The findings highlight that there is an appetite for sustainability in the widest sense of the word and point to the importance of forging better connections between investors and their investment providers so that today’s and tomorrow’s generations of investors benefit from the positive outcomes needed to sustain them and the world we share.
+The findings highlight that there is an appetite for sustainability in the widest sense of the word and point to the importance of forging better connections between investors and their investment providers so that today’s and tomorrow’s generations benefit from the positive outcomes needed to sustain them and the world we share.